 We also have a newbie to the pack; Monty the Caucasian Shepherd.
 "Monty Baby Bear" (as he is used to being referred to mid-cuddle) is 2 years old and bigger and fluffier than a baby grizzly bear.
 Monty came to us through sad circumstances from close family friends, and after caring for him in our home he ended up staying.
 He is a gentle giant, completely adorable and loves warm hugs. just aslong as you don't mind your hair full of slobber though!

 A few of my most proudest achievements include:

 Working with Bullseye, an American Bulldog who had been in kennels for years; and getting him rather famous.
 We appeared on BBC news twice, and also various radio, newspapers etc. I created him his own facebook page and people from all around the world started to follow his story and send him gifts; including Sarah Fisher, partner of Anthony Head, lead actor in Buffy the Vampire Slayer, Little Britain etc.

 For weeks upon end, Bullseye and I attended and completed a Certified and comprehensive dog training course to work on his issues. and I can proudly say, Bullseye is now in a loving home.

 You can see Bullseye's BBC News link HERE

 Rescuing and working with foreign dogs who were facing imminent slaughter in kill shelters.

 Some of these dogs were a complete nervous wreck, with next to no confidence and a non existent trust towards people.
 They taught me patience and gentle body language, as a form of communicating and get them happy, confident and able to trust people; which, in turn, helped enable them to be rehomed.

 "A day in the life of a rescue dog" spending 12 hours locked in a kennel with a stereotyped mastiff.
-This raised around £3000 for the kennels, and the profile of the dog; and the mastiff is now in a forever loving home.
+This raised around £3000 for the kennels, and the profile of the dog; and the mastiff found a forever home.